digitalbazaar/bedrock/README.md

     `false` to indicate to the test subsystem that at least one test did not pass.
 Test frameworks may add their own information to the state object using a property matching their framework name.
+- **bedrock.stop**
+  - Emitted while exiting if process was previous in a started state.
+This is the event modules should use to stop services for a clean shutdown and to emit any custom events they would like to make available to their dependents.
+- **bedrock.exit**
+  - Emitted immediately before exiting.

 ### bedrock.loggers